projectcontour/contour/design/routing-design.md

 - Match only specific paths (i.e. `/path` should match but `/pathfoo` should ***not***), ensuring that only specified paths are served`

-### Wilcard Path Routing
+### Wildcard Path Routing

 Wildcard path based routing allows for a portion of the path to be dynamic (e.g. /path/*/foo).
 This is useful to allow for many types of request paths to be routed to the same backed without specifying them explicitly up front.

 #### Use Cases